-Note: Segmentation is available on all plans except the STARTER and ESSENTIAL plans.
-More details.
+Advanced segmentation is available on all plans except for the legacy ESSENTIAL plan.

 Customers cancel subscriptions for many reasons.
 Using Segmentation in ChartMogul, you can find and compare the cancellation reasons that have the biggest impact on your cash flow.

 There's really only one realiable method for collecting cancellation reasons: Asking the customer.